| | | |

 Instructions

 • Place the chicken breasts between sheets of plastic wrap and gently pound to an even thickness.
-If the chicken breasts are large (8 to 10 ounces), carefully slice to make two thin cutlets from each chicken breast.
+If the chicken breasts are large (8 to 12 ounces), carefully slice them horizontally to make two thin (about 1/2-inch) cutlets from each chicken breast.

-• Combine the salt, cayenne, white and black peppers, garlic and onion powders, paprika, cumin, oregano, and thyme.
+• Combine the salt, cayenne, white and black peppers, garlic and onion powders, paprika, cumin, oregano, and thyme in a bowl.

-• Rub the chicken pieces all over with the spice mixture.
-Put in a food storage bag or container.
+• Rub about half of the spice mixture over the chicken pieces.
+Reserve the remaining spice mixture for the flour coating.
+Put the chicken in a food storage bag or container.
 Seal and refrigerate for 1 to 2 hours.

-• Heat vegetable oil in a deep skillet or deep fryer to 360 F.
+• Heat about 2 inches of vegetable oil in a deep skillet or deep fryer to 360°F.

 • Combine the eggs and buttermilk in a medium bowl.
 Whisk until smooth.

-• Put the flour in a large, shallow bowl or pie plate.
+• Put the flour and reserved spice mixture in a large, shallow bowl or pie plate and whisk to combine.

 • Dip each chicken piece in the egg mixture.
-Shake off excess liquids, then dredge in the flour.
-Put in the hot oil.
+Let the excess egg mixture drip off, then dredge in the flour.
+Put the chicken pieces in the hot oil.
 Depending on the size of the pan or deep fryer and the number of chicken pieces, you might have to do this in batches.
-If so, place the finished chicken pieces on a rack over a rimmed baking sheet and put them in the oven while you fry the rest.

 Nutrition